EncodeClub-AIBootcamp24Q1-Team4/FinalProject/README.md

 Now you need to run the NextJS Node server interactively as shown below.
 BasedRugChat was tested on Node v20.12.1.

-In the root directory, first create a .env file with the credentials to the Postgres database as follows:
+In the root directory of the project, first create a .env file with the credentials to the Postgres database as follows:

 ```bash
 PGHOST=<HOSTNAME>